-Drawing from the findings of ODI operational research and the outcome of earlier sessions at HNPW, the objective of this high-level panel is to identify key building blocks and changes which are necessary to ensure more systematic and predictable collective approaches to community engagement and accountability.
+Drawing from the findings of ODI operational research and the outcome of earlier sessions at HNPW, the objective of this high-level panel was to identify key building blocks and changes necessary to ensure more systematic and predictable collective approaches to community engagement and accountability.

 Feedback data is useless!
 (Until someone acts upon it)